yue-here/APDW2022/README.md

   * Save an animation
   * Perform some common operations on the data

+### Getting the tutorial files
+We will use github to download the tutorial files.
+Open a terminal window and navigate to the folder where you want to download the files.
+Then run `git clone https://github.com/yue-here/APDW2022`.

+Alternatively, you can download the repository manually from the website and extract it to a folder of your choosing, from where you will launch your terminal in the next step.
+(In general, we recommend you use a directory with no spaces, as they can cause troubles in some cases.)

 ### Setting up python
 Python is a programming language.
 Packages are pieces of code people have written that you can then install and use.